 Then a friend suggests the ever-caring Coral possesses a power well beyond what she or anyone else imagines.
 Does she?
 And why is the idea so appealing?

-When Coral’s big sister loses faith in the army and decides to craft a way to use magic to save Ilari from the Mongols, she decides Coral’s formidable talent is what the realm needs.
+When Coral’s big sister loses faith in the army and decides to craft a way to use magic to save Ilari, she decides Coral’s formidable talent is what the realm needs.
 Can Coral raise a baby, placate an absent military husband who thinks he’s stopping the invasion, and help her sister save her homeland?

 It makes no sense, but somewhere, deep in her heart, she’s certain she can.